dominicmorris002/redpitaya-rodeostat/README.md

 There are three main programs:

 1. **Rodeostat Potentiostat**
-   Do regular Cyclic Voltammetry (CV)
+   -Do regular Cyclic Voltammetry (CV)
-   Manual control of the Rodeostat
+   -Manual control of the Rodeostat

 2. **Red Pitayas**
    Read input/output with a basic oscilloscope